Category Archives: Tree Service Springfield MO

 Pest Problems

 Every plant has its particular pest problems, and the severity varies geographically.
-These pests may or may not be life threatening to the plant, but selecting trees resistant to pest problems specific to your area is the best choice.
-Your local ISA Certified Arborist, tree consultant, or extension agent can direct you to information relevant to problem species for your location.
+These pests may or may not be life-threatening to the plant, but selecting trees resistant to pest problems specific to your area is the best choice.

 Species Selection